petehunt/react-howto/README.md

 **You’ll know when you need Flux.
 If you aren’t sure if you need it, you don’t need it.**

 If you have decided to use Flux, the most popular and well-documented Flux library is [Redux](http://redux.js.org/).
 There are *a lot* of alternatives out there, and you’ll be tempted to evaluate lots of them, but my advice is to just stick with the most popular one.

+## Learning Immutable.js

+Immutable.js provides a set of data structures that can help to solve certain performance issues when building React apps.
+It's a great library, and you'll probably use it a lot in your apps moving forward, but it's completely unnecessary until you have an appreciation of the performance implications.

 ## Learning Relay, Falcor etc